ontola/home/_drafts/2020-04-20-comparing-rdf-and-xml.md

 permalink: /blog/comparing-rdf-json-and-xml/
 ---

+In this article, I'll try to explain how the fundamental models of RDF, JSON and XML work and how they differ.
+I won't be looking at serialization or syntax.
+If you want to compare human readability or parsing / serialization performance, check out [this article](https://blog.mbedded.ninja/programming/serialization-formats/a-comparison-of-serialization-formats/).

+## Serialization formats vs abstract data models

 Whenever we share or store data, we have to serialize it in some way.
 XML, CSV and JSON are probably the most popular serialization formats.
 RDF (the data model for [Linked Data](/what-is-linked-data)) is a bit different, as RDF is _not_ a serialization format.
-It's a datamodel which can be serialized to [various formats](/blog/rdf-serialization-formats).
+It's an abstract data model _which can be serialized_ to [various formats](/blog/rdf-serialization-formats).
 XML, CSV, and JSON, on the other hand, are both serialization formats _and_ data models.
-That's why when thinking about data formats, we tend to conflate the two.
+That's why when thinking about data models and serialization formats, we tend to conflate the two.
-JSON data, for example, can also be serialized using NDJSON or BSON.
+JSON data, for example, can also be serialized using [NDJSON](http://ndjson.org/) (JSON objects separated by newlines) or [BSON] (a more perforamnt binary format).
 To make things even more confusing: it's possible to express RDF data in both JSON ([JSON-LD](https://json-ld.org/), [RDF/JSON](https://www.w3.org/TR/rdf-json/)) and XML (RDF/XML, RDFa).
-Seperating the serialization format from the data model can be a bit weird at first, but I think it's essential for understanding how all these formats relate to each other.
+Separating the serialization format from the abstract data model can be a bit weird at first, but I think it's essential for understanding how all these formats relate to each other.

-In this article, I'll try to explain how the fundamental models of RDF, JSON and XML work and how they differ.
-I won't be looking at serialization or syntax.
-If you want to compare human readability or parsing / serialization performance, check out [this article](https://blog.mbedded.ninja/programming/serialization-formats/a-comparison-of-serialization-formats/).

 ## JSON